Friday, December 30, 2011

 Elaine has her baby at a Catholic orphanage but it is taken away from her and she is understandably traumatized.
 Levine also effectively portrays the loss and the terrible pain Elaine feels in giving up her baby which she truly loves and wants.
 "They took away my beautiful baby." she tells Jamie.

-I also noticed that the choice of adoption is portrayed as very traumatic one, while the choice of abortion appears to have little negative outcome.
-We are told how Elaine feels after the adoption - a choice she didn't want or really make.
-But in contrast, we are not presented with the effects of abortion on Jamie, because the novel ends at this point.
+Unfortunately, the choice of adoption is portrayed as very traumatic one, while the choice of abortion appears to have little negative outcome.
+Readers are told how Elaine feels after the adoption - a choice she didn't want or really make.
+But in contrast, readers are not presented with the effects of abortion on Jamie, because the novel ends at this point.
 However, a point is made that the abortion allows Jamie to regain her life and that it is a good choice because it was the choice she wanted.

 In Trouble attempts to demonstrate to teens what it was like to have an unplanned pregnancy when abortion was illegal in the United States.
 It is based on the author's interviews with many women who experienced just such a situation in the 1950s.
-There is no doubt that society did not offer much in the way of emotional and physical support to these women, often treating them with contempt while the men who pressured women to have sex or who raped women suffered few if any consequences.
-And certainly the type of help that was offered to women in 1956, often being sent away to have their babies in secret while society gossiped and judged did great harm.
+There is no doubt that society did not offer much in the way of emotional and physical support to women experiencing an unplanned pregnancy, often treating them with contempt while the men who pressured women to have sex or who raped women suffered few, if any consequences.
+And certainly the type of help that was offered to women in 1956, often being sent away to have their babies in secret while society gossiped and judged, did great harm.
 But that has all changed today.

 Book Details: